-A native of Lexington, Kentucky, after graduating from the University of Kentucky in 1987, Chris moved to Colorado to study music, was drawn deeper into Buddhist and Christian spirituality, and began teaching theology at Regis Jesuit High School in Denver.
-After completing doctoral studies at the University of Notre Dame, Chris has been at Xavier University since 2007, teaching courses at the intersection of spirituality, race, the arts, theology, and social justice.
-In 2015 he was honored by students in Alpha Sigma Nu, the national Jesuit Honor Society, as Xavier’s 2015 Teacher of the Year.
+After graduating from the University of Kentucky in 1987, Chris moved to Colorado to study music, was drawn deeper into Buddhist and Christian spirituality, and began teaching theology at Regis Jesuit High School in Denver.
+After completing doctoral studies at the University of Notre Dame, Chris taught at Xavier University for ten years, teaching courses at the intersection of spirituality, race, the arts, theology, and social justice.
+In 2015 he was honored by students in Alpha Sigma Nu, the national Jesuit Honor Society, as Xavier’s Teacher of the Year.
 The following year he was recognized by his faculty colleagues with the Roger A. Fortin Award for Outstanding Teaching and Scholarship in the Humanities.
 His new position at Regis University builds from his passion for the principles that animate Ignatian spirituality and Jesuit pedagogy.

 Two of Chris’s four children were adopted from post-earthquake Haiti, one of the many experiences of cross-cultural encounter he writes about in Hope Sings, So Beautiful.
-A lifelong musician and student of African American history and spirituality, he spoke recently on race and the legacy of Thomas Merton at the Festival of Faiths in Louisville, joining an interfaith panel that included Ambassador Attallah Shabazz, the eldest daughter of Malcolm X, and Episcopal Bishop Mark Andrus.
-He blogs regularly and posts resources on spirituality and race at HopeSingsSoBeautiful.org.
+A lifelong musician and student of African American history and spirituality, Chris spoke recently on racial justice, resurrection faith, and the legacy of the slave songs and spirituals for the national assembly of the Leadership Conference of Women Religious (LCWR) in Orlando.
+He blogs regularly and posts resources on spirituality, culture, and racial justice at HopeSingsSoBeautiful.org.